LEARNING GUIDE TO:

 Next, discuss the difference between symbol and metaphor.
 Here is a good explanation: "A symbol works two ways: It is something itself, and it also suggests something deeper. . . .
 Metaphors are comparisons between two seemingly dissimilar things; symbols associate two things, but their meaning is both literal and figurative."
 Elements of Poetry: Definition of Symbol from Bedford St. Martin's publishers.
-The metaphor might read "John's life was a flower that had suddenly burst into bloom, colorful and vibrant in the sun."
+In a story about the life of a young man (we'll call him John), a metaphor might read "John's life was a flower that had suddenly burst into bloom, colorful and vibrant."
 In the story or poem, the flower might also serve as a symbol of John's life.
 Flowers are generally colorful and vibrant.
-Therefore, this symbol works on both levels: the flower symbolizes John's life, beautiful and vibrant, and the attributes of the flower are suggestive of what John's life is like.
-This symbol would work best if later in the story we see that John's happiness is fragile, like a flower.
-The metaphor then becomes, "John's life was a delicate flower, its beauty easily destroyed".
+Therefore, this symbol works on both the symbolic and metaphorical levels: the flower symbolizes John's life, beautiful and vibrant, and the attributes of the flower are suggestive of what John's life is like.
+This symbol would work best if later in the story we see that John's life is fragile, like a flower.
+The metaphor describing the change in John's circumstances becomes, "John's life was a delicate flower, its beauty easily destroyed".

 To put it another way, an appropriate symbol has an emotional connection with what is being represented so that the symbol is evocative of the thing for which it stands.
 This evocative connection can be turned into a metaphor.
-Thus, in the example of the flower, the fact that the flower itself is beautiful and vibrant evokes the happy times in John's life.
-Later, when we see that the beauty in his life is fragile, the symbol of the flower evokes that concept.
+Thus, in the example of the flower, the fact that the flower itself is beautiful and vibrant evokes the times when John's life is beautiful.
+Later, when we see that John's life is fragile, the symbol of the flower evokes that concept as well.
 The flower is therefore an appropriate choice for a symbol of John's life.
 A piece of wood could technically be used as a symbol for John's life, but it would have nothing in common with what it symbolized and therefore it would be a pretty poor symbol.